TULiberalArts/Liberal-Studies/pages/graduate.md

 published: true
 ---

-## Why Choose MLA?

-Students choose to pursue a Master of Lberal Arts in order to participate in a varied and rich student network, across different generations, academic interests, and professional ambitions.
-This program will challenge you intellectually, improve your analytical, research, and writing skills along with enhancements to your current position.
-A masters degree in Liberal Arts will open doors to new career possibilities.

 ## MLA Program Outline

 The hallmark of the MLA Program is its interdisciplinary flexibility in allowing students to develop their own intellectual and career pathways.
 MLA students can choose from a range of courses and disciplines in both the MLA Program or other CLA graduate programs that meet their needs and interests, including: Art History, History, English, Anthropology, Psychology, Philosophy, Sociology, Religion, Political Science, African American Studies, and Geography and Urban Studies.
 In addition, the MLA programs affords students the opportunity to: participate in a varied and rich student network, across different generations, academic interests, and professional ambitions; improve their analytical, research, and writing skills; challenge themselves intellectually; enhance their current positions or open doors to new career possibilities.